 A study of automotive ignition systems.
 The course begins with the standard point type ignition and progresses to Chrysler, Ford, and GM electronic ignition systems.
 Lab and classroom work concentrates on troubleshooting and repairing system components.

-AT 1151 1 hour Tune-Up
+Tune-Up

 A detailed study of the relationships between the carburetion system, ignition system, and the mechanical parts of the engine.
 Lab work includes the use of the Marquette analyzer.